zincbase/zincdb/docs/API Reference.md

 **Arguments**:

-* `name` (string, required): The identifier to use when persisting data in local storage mediums like IndexedDB or WebSQL.
-The actual identifier used is additionally prefixed with "Zinc_", i.e.. `Zinc_<name>`.
+* `name` (string, required): The identifier to use when persisting data in on-disk storage mediums like IndexedDB or WebSQL.
+The actual identifier used is additionally prefixed with "ZincDB_", i.e.. `ZincDB_<name>`.

 * `options` (object, optional):
 	* `remoteSyncURL` (string, optional): A full URL of a remote datastore to synchronize with.
-	* `remoteAccessKey` (string, optional): An access key to use when communicating with the remote datastore host.
+	* `remoteAccessKey` (string, optional): An access key to authenticate with the remote datastore host.
 If provided, must be 32 lowercase hexadecimal characters.
-	* `encryptionKey` (string, optional): A key to encrypt or decrypt entries that are pushed or pulled from the remote datastore.
+	* `encryptionKey` (string, optional): A key to encrypt or decrypt entries before and after they are pushed or pulled from the remote datastore.
 If provided, must be a 32 character lowercase hexadecimal string.
 Defaults to `undefined`.
 	* `storageMedium` (`"InMemory"`, `"OnDisk"`, `"LevelUP"`, `"IndexedDB"`, `"SQLite"`, `"WebSQL", "LocalStorage", "SessionStorage"`, optional): Storage medium to use for local persistence. `"OnDisk"` will automatically choose the first available persistent storage medium in the order listed, or fall back to `"InMemory"` if none is available.
 Defaults to `"InMemory"`.
 	* `useWorker`(boolean, optional): Execute operations in a web worker, if available (browser) or inside a child-process (Node.js).
 Note that only one worker is spawned globally and is shared between all databases.
 Defaults to `false`.
-	* `webWorkerURI` (string, optional): A URI or relative script path to load the worker from.
+	* `webWorkerURI` (string, optional): A URI or relative script path to load a web worker from.
 If not specified, the current `document` would be searched for a script tag with an `id` of `zincdb` and its `src` attribute would be used.
 Only relevant when running in a browser, ignored in Node.js.
 	* `verifyServerCertificate` (boolean, optional).
 Verify the server's TLS certificate.
 This is only applicable when running in Node.js.
 Defaults to `true`.
 	* `storagePath` (string, optional).
 A storage directory path for SQLite and LevelUP databases.
 This is only applicable when running in Node.js and `storageMedium` is set to `"SQLite"`, `"LevelUP"` or `"OnDisk"`.
 Defaults to current working directory.